-Alexa Rank measure a website’s popularity as compared with all other websites on the internet.
-It accounts for the number of unique visitors and the number of pages viewed on each visit.
+Alexa Rank measured a website’s popularity as compared with all other websites on the internet.
+It accounted for the number of unique visitors and the number of pages viewed on each visit.

 Alexa determines the rank of a website based on a combined measure of unique visitors and pageviews.
 Unique visitors are determined by the number of unique Alexa users who visit a site on a given day.
 Pageviews are the total number of Alexa user URL requests for a site.
 However, multiple requests for the same URL on the same day by the same user are counted as a single pageview.
 The site with the highest combination of unique visitors and pageviews is ranked #1.